Precise probing of the inert Higgs-doublet model at the LHC: Boosted fatjet as a proxy for heavy scalar production

 All the significant backgrounds that contribute to the $2J_V+\slashed{E}_T$ signal are included in our analysis.
-We carry out two to four extra jets MLM matching \cite{Mangano:2006rw, Hoeche:2005vzu} for different background processes to avoid double counting between matrix element calculation and parton showers.
+We do two to four additional jets merging using the MLM matching \cite{Mangano:2006rw, Hoeche:2005vzu} scheme for different background processes, and normalize the cross-section according to the available higher-order QCD corrections.
 Inclusive Z boson production is the principal background where Z boson decays invisibly ($p p \rightarrow Z + \text{jets} \rightarrow \nu \nu +\text{jets} $) and gives a large $\slashed{E}_T$ together with fatjets arising from QCD jets.
 This process is matched to four extra partons using the MLM scheme.
-Secondly, inclusive $W^\pm$ boson production has a significant contribution when the lepton from the leptonic decay of the W boson remains undetected ($p p \rightarrow W + \text{jets} \rightarrow l_{e,\mu} \nu +\text{jets}$).
+Second, inclusive $W^\pm$ boson production has a significant contribution when the lepton from the leptonic decay of the W boson remains undetected ($p p \rightarrow W + \text{jets} \rightarrow l_{e,\mu} \nu +\text{jets}$).
 The neutrino from W-decay gives a substantial amount of $\slashed{E}_T$ and fatjets arise from QCD jets.
 This process is generated up to four extra partons with MLM matching.
-Note that the contribution from the above two background processes comes from the tail part of the phase space region.
-Hence we apply the generation level hard cut $\slashed{E}_T>100$ GeV to get a statistically significant number of events.
-Additionally, di-boson can offer a considerable amount of contribution in the background.
+Note that the contribution from the above two background processes counts only when the missing transverse momentum is sufficiently large.
+We apply the generation level hard cut $\slashed{E}_T > 100$ GeV, as the region with lower missing transverse energy is of no interest for this present analysis.
+Additionally, di-boson production can offer a considerable amount of contribution in the background.
 The three different di-boson processes $pp\rightarrow WZ, WW, \text{and} ZZ,$ are possible, where the $WZ$ process gives the most significant contribution among these three.
 All three processes are generated and merged up to two extra partons.
 One of the vector bosons in all these processes decays hadronically, giving rise to a $J_V$.
 Other vector boson decaying invisibly ($Z\rightarrow \nu \nu$) or leptonically ($W\rightarrow l_{e,\mu} \nu$) with lepton being undetected, gives a large $\slashed{E}_T$.
 Another fatjet in all these di-boson processes arises from the QCD jets.
 Single top production is possible in SM through three different types of process, S-channel ($p p \rightarrow t b$), t-channel ($p p \rightarrow t j$) and associated production ($p p \rightarrow t W$), where associated production gives a considerable amount of contribution to the background of our signal.
 This process is merged up to two extra partons using the MLM scheme.
 Finally, top pair production contributes to the background when one top decays leptonically and lepton is escaping the detection.
 Whereas the other top decays hadronically and that essentially gives rise to a vector-like fatjet $J_V$.
 Since such an event comes with a couple of b-jets, b-veto can effectively reduce this background.
 This process is generated to two extra partons with MLM matching.
 The other fatjet aries from the QCD jets or untagged b-jets.
 We found negligible contributions to the background from the QCD multi-jet and tri-boson processes compared to the processes mentioned above.
 Therefore we do not include these processes into our analysis.
 For our simulated backgrounds at 14 TeV LHC, we normalize their cross-section according to the available higher-order QCD corrections, as tabulated in Table IV of ref. \cite{Bhardwaj:2019mts}.